jesconstantine/front-end-exercise/README.md

 When you're all set, [push your branch up](https://guides.github.com/activities/forking/#making-changes) to your forked repository.

-When we talk in the future, folks from our team should be able to pull your branch down and run the app locally.
+When we talk in the future, folks from our team will want to pull your branch down and be able to run the app locally.

 Nice-to-haves
 -------------
 > This is where you have fun - think one of these features makes sense?
 Try it!

 - you can develop this component in a way that it (or pieces of it) could be reused elsewhere in our project
-- you can connect with an external data source to load the todo items and check (Psst! [json-server](https://github.com/typicode/json-server#readme) could be helpful here ;)
+- you can connect with an "external" data source to load the todo items and check
+- you can maintain the state of checked items when we reload the page
 - you can add any considerations for cross/legacy browser support
 - you can add considerations for accessibility - how would a screen-reader interact with this?

-- you can maintain the state of checked items when we reload the page
+Good luck and have fun!